MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/tables.md

 Use
-sentence-style capitalization for the table title and each column heading.
+sentence-style capitalization for the table title and each column header.
 Use sentence-style capitalization for the text in cells unless there’s a reason not to (for example, keywords that must be lowercase).